Ridiculed crystal work wins Nobel for Israeli

 Scientists had previously thought solid matter had only two states -- crystalline, like diamonds, where atoms are arranged in rigid rows, and amorphous, like metals, with no particular order.
 Quasicrystalline matter offers a third possibility and opens the door to new kinds of materials for use in industry.

-Sometimes referred to as Shechtmanite in the discoverer's honor, hundreds of quasicrystals have been synthesised in laboratories.
-Two years ago, scientists reported the first naturally occurring find of quasicrystals in eastern Russia.
+Hundreds of quasicrystals have been synthesised in laboratories and, two years ago, scientists reported the first naturally occurring find in quasicrystals in Russia.

-David Phillips, president of Britain's Royal Society of Chemistry, called them "quite beautiful."
-Interlocking arrays of stars, circles and floral shapes are typical.
+David Phillips, president of Britain's Royal Society of Chemistry, said called them "quite beautiful."

 An intriguing feature of such patterns, also found in Arab mosaics, is that the mathematical constant known as the Greek letter tau, or the "golden ratio," occurs over and over again.
 Underlying it is a sequence worked out by Fibonacci in the 13th century, where each number is the sum of the preceding two.

-Living things, including flowers, fruit and shellfish, also demonstrate similar arrangements, which scientists associate with the efficient packing of materials into growing organisms.

-Quasicrystals are very hard and are poor conductors of heat and electricity, offering uses as thermoelectric materials, which convert heat into electricity.
+Quasicrystals are very hard and are also poor conductors of heat and electricity, giving uses as thermoelectric materials, which convert heat into electricity.
 They also have non-stick surfaces, handy for frying pans, and appear in energy-saving light-emitting diodes (LEDs) and heat insulation in engines.

 Astrid Graslund, secretary for the Nobel Committee for chemistry, said: "The practical applications are as of now, not so many.
 But the material has unexpected properties.
 It is very strong, it has hardly any friction on the surface.
 It doesn't want to react with anything -- they cannot ... become rusty.